Community Examples

 π³π΄ Norway / πΈπͺ Sweden: Grid & Tax Componentsβ

-Norway and Sweden have their own fee structures, but the same pattern applies β use input_number helpers for the fixed/semi-fixed components and energy_price for the spot price.
+Norway and Sweden have their own fee structures, but the same pattern applies β use input_number helpers for the fixed/semi-fixed components and energy_price for the spot price (unit depends on your display mode).

 Contributions welcome!
 If you have working template examples for Norway or Sweden, please share them in a GitHub Discussion.